Before you need a brand style guide, develop your brand.

 Remember to define your verbal style

-A brand is not only visual, it’s verbal.
+A brand is not only visual, but it’s also verbal.
 Are you corporate, cheeky (think Doritos), witty (think Buzzfeed), crafty (think Etsy), serious, angry, powerful (think Mercedes)?
-Just don’t be boring.

 Explain your brand story in your guide to help people understand the why behind how your brand, and the verbal branding that defines you.
 Describe the tone of voice that represents your company best.